UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy_portal.md

 ## Using the batch system

 To allow a fair and efficient usage of the system we use a resource manager to coordinate user demands.
-On Snowy we use the [Slurm](http://slurm.schedmd.com) resource manager.
-Read our [Slurm user guide](http://uppmax.uu.se/support/user-guides/slurm-user-guide/) for detailed information on how to use Slurm.
+On Snowy we use [the Slurm resource manager](../cluster_guides/slurm.md), as is discussed in more detail there.

 **Note:** When accessing snowy from Rackhams login nodes you must always use the flag -M for all Slurm commands.
 Examples: